 Biggest killer on our roads

 Speeding remains the leading behavioural factor in death and injuries on our roads, contributing to about 40 per cent of road fatalities.
-Statistics from speed-related crashes from 2013 to 2017 showed:
+Statistics from speed-related crashes from 2014 to 2018 (peliminary) showed:

 Find speed camera locations